Master of Kung Fu (comics): Master of Kung Fu: Battleworld

-This series, written by Haden Blackman and illustrated by Dalibor Talajic, was part of the Secret Wars series which takes place in the Battleworld domain of K'un-L'un.
+This series, written by Haden Blackman and illustrated by Dalibor Talajić, was part of the Secret Wars series which takes place in the Battleworld domain of K'un-L'un.
 Based on the mystical city of the same name from Earth-15513, it is a wuxia-inspired domain in which its inhabitants are martial artists with mystical abilities and techniques.
 Aside from Shang-Chi, the series includes reimaginings of characters from the original Master of Kung Fu series, as well as others from other Marvel comics.